giacomos97/PhenographProject/README.md

 **[scanpy_CLUSTERS_plot]**
 Parameters listed in this category will be provided to the *fig.update_layout* method.

+## Tips
+With the current implementation, results obtained at each intermediate step might get lost in case of accidental/unexpected interruption before the complete execution of the process.
+To mitigate that risk, after each step you may add the line (currently present only at the end):
+`filename = data_IO.WRITE_ADATA(adata, filename, temp_dir)`
+This would allow you to store newly obtained results by overwriting the work dataset inside *temp* directory.
+At any time, you will be able to retrieve such file and continue the execution of the process from where you left off.
+To re-import a specific work dataset (check its filename) run:
+`adata = data_IO.READ_ADATA(filename, temp_dir)`

 ## References
 Check the following references for more details on the parameters available in each function.